wen-yan-lin/shell-theory/README.md

 Raw images are not strictly necessary for this code but you may want to play with them yourselves.
-They can be downloaded from: https://drive.google.com/file/d/1bdBqmD9plsM2uLHAmon1n45mIZNCROrg/view?usp=sharing and should be placed in the image folder.
+They can be downloaded from: https://drive.google.com/file/d/1bdBqmD9plsM2uLHAmon1n45mIZNCROrg/view?usp=sharing and should be placed in the images folder.

 Have fun!